Paden City, West Virginia

 Paden City is a city in Tyler and Wetzel counties in the U.S. state of West Virginia, along the Ohio River.
-It was founded in 1902.
+It was incorporated in 1916.
 The population was 2,550 at the 2020 census.

-The town was named after Obediah Paden, a local pioneer.
+History

+The town was named for Pennsylvania-born Obediah Paden (1755-1822), a local landowner.
+Nearby Paden Island and Paden Fork were also named for this individual, and the entire region, when owned by Paden, was known as Paden's Bottom.